nrrb/tao-te-ching/29_not_doing/README.md

 from the extremes, excess, extravagance.

-UKLG: For Lao Tzu, “moderation in all things” isn’t just a bit of safe, practical advice.
+> **Note** UKLG: For Lao Tzu, “moderation in all things” isn’t just a bit of safe, practical advice.
 To lose the sense of the sacredness of the world is a mortal loss.
 To injure our world by excesses of greed and ingenuity is to endanger our own sacredness.